-We link Dutch Central Bank (De Nederlandsche Bank - DNB) Loan-Level Data (LLD) to different administrative register data and tax records.
+Netherlands Statistics (CBS) matched the Dutch Central Bank (De Nederlandsche Bank - DNB) Loan-Level Data (LLD) to different administrative tax records.
+For this match, CBS used comparable loan characteristics in the tax records, as no unique personal identifier is available to merge upon.
 The Loan Level Data (LLD) is a data set on household mortgages collected quarterly and contains 80 per cent of all residential mortgages in the Netherlands present within securitizing institutions between the last quarter of 2012 (2012Q4) and the final quarter of 2018 (2018Q4).
-However, because the dataset is also retrospective, some information on the loans and mortgage such as income of the borrowers, LTI, LTV age of the older borrower, employment of status, and other conditions of the loans, can be recovered from the date of origination.
+However, because the dataset is also retrospective, some information on the loans and mortgage, such as income of the borrowers, LTI, LTV, employment of status, and other conditions of the loans, can be recovered from the date of origination.
 It collects information on three (3) million borrowers and their six million loans.
 The LLD has many unique features which made it suitable for our purpose, as it provides key details which would not otherwise be available, such as participation in the NHG and default status.

-We combine the last quarter of the LLD in each year from 2012 to 2018 and merge it to tax and registry data from Netherlands Statistics (CBS)2, thereby adding data on household/individual income and wealth, the household composition, cohabitation status, and other socioeconomic characteristics of the household such as employment status.
+CBS matched the last quarter of the LLD in 2016 and 2017, removing personal indicators such as age of the main borrower, municipality and the name of the bank providing the loan, thus making it not possible to re-identify individual households.
+The matching was done to tax and registry data from Netherlands Statistics (CBS), thereby adding for the potential matches data of similar borrowers on household/individual income and wealth, the household composition, cohabitation status, and other socioeconomic characteristics of the household such as employment status.
 This information will help in the identification of the effect of household shocks and other informal debt-mitigation strategies available to the household.

-The original dataset is an unbalanced panel: households with defaulted mortgage eventually exit the dataset and households with new mortgages are admitted.
-When borrowers migrate across banks, we can only track those that are merged to tax records (fortunately the majority).
+The final dataset is an unbalanced panel: households with defaulted mortgage eventually exit the dataset and households with new mortgages are admitted.
+When borrowers migrate across banks, we can only track those that are matched to tax records.

 Despite the unique and valuable features in the data, there is a drawback for our analysis.
-Ideally, we would want to observe the complete lifecycle of a mortgage, from its start to maturity, and track its (default) status in each period.
+First there is no guarantee that the matched household characteristics in the administrative data actually belong to the borrower in the LLD.
+Second, we would want to observe the complete lifecycle of a mortgage, from its start to maturity, and track its (default) status in each period.
 However, we currently have data for only 25 quarters (2012Q4-2018Q4).
 To extend this period, we include retrospective information from 2012 down to 2007, considering that in the Netherlands, loan renegotiations rarely occur before 5 years from origination.
 This is due to the fixation period of interest rates, which is seldom below 5 years, and revolving rates are extremely scarce.
 Therefore, we can examine the cohort of loans originated in 2007, which did not default before 2012 and still existed in 2018.
 If a loan or a mortgage is defaulted between 2012 and 2018, the LLD seize to collect information on the succeeding years after default.
 (Loans that are defaulted exit the LLD a year after default).
-This gives us information on the development of these loans over 11 years, with most default dates, this is only possible if banks retained these defaulted loans on their books until 2012.
+This gives us information on the development of these loans over 11 years, with most defaults occurring between 2012 and 2018.
+While we could push back some defaults in time based on default dates, this is only possible if banks retained these defaulted loans on their books until 2012.
 Defaulting in the initial 5 years after origination is highly unlikely, as borrower solvency is assessed during origination.
 Consequently, we utilize a panel spanning 11 years, with attrition occurring only due to defaults.